The Honu Sorrento is a fast and sporty iSUP perfect for fitness paddling and overnight touring.

 - Carbon fiber rail reinforcements

-- Beautiful design
+- Elegant design

 - Biodegradable packaging

-- US fin box standard
+- Standard US fin box

 Cons

-Construction and Durability
+Honu Sorrento 12’6 iSUP Review – Construction and Durability

 Inside the Sorrento we still have the lightweight, yet rigid, system of a woven fabric base layer for the deck and hull connected with crossed drop stitch yarns that make an “X” pattern inside the board.
 These two together both reduce weight and increase rigidity when compared to more standard construction methods.

 The Sorrento’s shell is made of a reinforced PVC shell layer that is heat-fused to the woven fabric base layers.
 This eliminates the need for, and weight of, adhesives between the layers while still maintaining excellent durability and rigidity.
 Running along the midline of the Sorrento’s deck and hull is a 50mm wide carbon fiber fabric stringer held in place by a 150mm wide layer of PVC that wraps all the way around the board’s tail and nose.
-Carbon fiber fabric has – for the purposes of inflatable SUPs – zero elongation and helps the board resist bending.
+Carbon fiber fabric stringers have – for the purposes of inflatable SUPs – zero elongation and helps the board resist bending.

 Specifications